anvaka/ngraph.offline.layout/README.md

 Performs offline 3D layout of large graphs and saves results to the disk.
 This is somewhat experimental.

 The results are saved into `data` folder by default.
-Note, subsequent runs will overwrite content of the folder.
-Be careful.

 # usage